 Types of Organizational Culture

 The first thing we’ll need to consider is the basic types of organizational culture.
-To be clear, no two businesses have quite the same culture because no two businesses are made up of the same people, and your people ultimately make your culture unique.
+No two businesses have quite the same culture because neither are made up of the same people!
+Your people ultimately make your culture unique.

-With that said, there are certainly some basic archetypes; some broad categories into which most organizational cultures can be placed.
+With that said, there are certainly some basic types of organizational cultures.
 These are some of the most common ones:

 Clan cultures are all about collaborative work.
 Basically, in a clan culture, all your employees view